 It’s always nice when others recognize your hard work and talent.
 I’m grateful to have been featured in several different places throughout the years, including Dog-milk.com, East Valley Tribune, 12News (video plays automatically, so check your volume before clicking!), Jackalope Indie Artisan Fair, Phoenix New Times “100 Creatives” feature, and Print magazine (chosen as one of the top twenty-one design graduates in the United States in their January 1999 issue.

-Oxford Dogma is a handmade workshop of one (well, one maker + two goofy and adorable rescue dogs).
-I design and make timeless accessories for people who are crazy in love with their dog and want to feel like good pet parents.
+Oxford Dogma is a studio of one (well, one maker + two goofy and adorable rescue dogs).
+I create artwork for people who are crazy in love with their dog and want to feel like good pet parents.

 With each purchase, I donate to a local shelter to help more pets in need feel loved.